Duquesne-class cruiser: Armament

 The Staff Requirement for the secondary armament was for four 100 mm high angle guns with 500 rounds.
 Due to weight restrictions this was reduced to eight 75 mm/50 (2.95 inch) model 1922 naval gun on single Model 1922 gun mounts.
 The mount provided an elevation of minus 10 degrees to plus 90 degrees with the loading angle for high elevation being limited to plus 75 degrees.
 Training angles were plus/minus 150 degrees from the beam of the vessel.
 The used fixed ammunition with a sliding breech and were capable of eight to fifteen rounds per minute.
 The medium anti-aircraft armament was augmented with eight 37 mm/50 (1.46 inch) model 1925 guns in eight Model 1925 single mounts.
 With an elevation only to plus 85 degrees they had a slow rate of fire, 15 to 21 rounds per minute therefore were not effective against modern aircraft when installed.
 These guns would be replaced with single 40 mm Bofors as the equipment became available.
 To complete the light AA armament it was intended to install four single 8 mm Hotchkiss machineguns on the quarterdeck just aft of the last 203 mm turret.
-However, it was recognized that these weapons were ineffective against aircraft of the period so they were replace by twelve 13,2 mm (0.5 inch) Model 1929 machine guns.
+However, it was recognized that these weapons were ineffective against aircraft of the period so they were replaced by twelve 13,2 mm (0.5 inch) Model 1929 machine guns.
 Two would be mounted forward on the lower bridge wings and the other four in place of the 8mm machine guns.
-These guns would be mounted in twin mountings.
-In 1943 they were replaced by 20 mm Oerlikon cannons based on the availability of the equipment.
+These guns would be mounted in twin mountings.In 1943 they were replaced by 20 mm Oerlikon cannons based on the availability of the equipment.

 For torpedoes the Staff Requirement was for two quadruple launchers with four spare torpedoes.
 Again due to weight limitations this was reduced to two triple launchers.
 The two launchers of a new type Model 1925T for 550 mm torpedoes were fitted to port and starboard.
 When in the locked position the starboard launcher faced forward and the port launcher faced aft.
 The tubes could be trained and fired either locally or from the armoured conning tower.
-The ships initially carried the was the 55 cm (21.65 inch) 23DT, Toulon torpedo.
-Nine torpedoes were carried, six in the tubes with three spares.
-The torpedo tubes were landed between 1943 and 1945.
+The ships initially carried the 55 cm (21.65 inch) 23DT, Toulon torpedo.
+Nine torpedoes were carried, six in the tubes with three spares.The torpedo tubes were landed between 1943 and 1945.